GHzGangster/zerosense/README.md

 ## zerosense

-Zerosense is an exploit toolkit for the PlayStation 3 Browser, based on work by the [PS3Xploit](https://github.com/PS3Xploit) team, and the proof-of-concepts which came before.
+Zerosense is an exploit library for the PlayStation 3 Browser, based on work by the [PS3Xploit](https://github.com/PS3Xploit) team, and the proof-of-concepts which came before.
 It also takes inspiration other projects, such as [PegaSwitch](https://github.com/reswitched/pegaswitch) and [PS4 Playground](https://github.com/CTurt/PS4-playground).

 This project is primarily designed to manipulate files for the [SaveMGO MGO2 Revival](https://savemgo.com/) project, to aid users on official firmware.
 Additional functionality may be added in the future.

 Node.js is used both to bundle the application, and to act as a web server.
 The JavaScript target is ES3, so additional functionality is added as needed.
+Source from here needs to be transpiled to support the PS3 browser.

 ## Warning